ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-es5-array-functions.md

 Returns the index of the element.

-The following example finds all occurences of an element in the array:
+The following example finds all occurrences of an element in the array:

     var indices = [];
     var i = array.indexOf(element);